-We fit the main beam template \citep{planck2013-p03c} for each bolometer to the time-ordered data.
-There are seven free parameters in the fit: $x_0$ and $y_0$, corresponding to the centroid of the object, a rotation angle $\psi$, an amplitude $A$, and three parameters describing a linear slope in x and y of any residual background.
+We fit the main-beam template \citep{planck2013-p03c} for each bolometer to the time-ordered data.
+There are seven free parameters in the fit: $x_0$ and $y_0$, corresponding to the centroid of the object; a rotation angle $\psi$; an amplitude $A$; and three parameters describing a linear slope in $x$ and $y$ of any residual background.
 The amplitude times the solid angle of the beam model gives the flux density.
 Figure~\ref{fig:ProcessingExample} shows an example.

-We find negligible difference between a fit assuming a Gaussian template for the beam instead of the PSF, as reported in \cite{planck2013-p03c}, so here we report the PSF fit flux densities in table~\ref{table:SSOFluxDensity2}.
-We also tried aperture photometry, but the results were noisier and inconsistent from season-to-season, which might be expected, as the Ecliptic plane is somewhat under-sampled when using only a single season of data.
+We find negligible difference between a fit assuming a Gaussian template for the beam instead of the PSF, as reported in \cite{planck2013-p03c}, so here we report the PSF-fit flux densities in Table~\ref{table:SSOFluxDensity2}.
+We also tried aperture photometry, but the results were noisier and inconsistent from season-to-season, which might be expected, as the Ecliptic plane is somewhat under-sampled by \Planck/HFI when using only a single season of data.